yonatanp/quicklib/README.md

     )
 ````

-Then, your users can programtically query this version value by running e.g.:
+Then, your users can programmatically query this version value by running e.g.:
 ````Python
     import mypackage
     print mypackage.version.__version__